 To sustain interoperability with his coalition forces, General Garner had the marine and airborne infantry formations exchange platoons and companies to conduct multinational training.
 They eagerly participated in the exchanges.
 The only unit reporting a training deficiency was the 6th Squadron, 6th Cavalry; although recording more flight hours (both day and night) than would be performed in Germany, no practice firing of the AH-64 HELLFIRE missiles was permitted in either Turkey or Iraq.
 But the JTF Bravo commander continued to stress the importance of training any time the operational tempo allowed, convinced that the exercises were compatible with each unit's wartime tasks.
-Given the persistent unrest within the region, no one knew when his unit might be called upon to deploy to some adjacent area for a new mission.23 the JTF Bravo sector.
+Given the persistent unrest within the region, no one knew when his unit might be called upon to deploy to some adjacent area for a new mission.

+One prominent group of soldiers conducted little or no training within the JTF Bravo sector.
 During the military intervention and expansion, the Peshmerga had been a matter of great concern.
 On several occasions they instigated confrontations that almost led to firefights between coalition forces and the Iraqis.
 Fighting between different Kurdish factions and their unpredictable intentions kept coalition units alert throughout the security zone.